viasite/drupal-scripts/README.md

 - quickly get information across many Drupal sites in server
 - bulk operations with Drupal sites

-All scripts should run from drupal site root_path.
+All commands should run from drupal site root_path.

-Some scripts expects that contrib modules place in sites/all/modules.
+Some commands expects that contrib modules place in sites/all/modules.

-Some scripts has same functions as drush commands but not initializes drupal bootstrap (50-300 msec faster execution)
+Some commands has same functions as drush commands but not initializes drupal bootstrap (50-300 msec faster execution)

 Tested on Debian Squeeze and Ubuntu 14.04.